kristinemlarson/gnssrefl/docs/pages/gnssir.md

 - NReg [min and max required] : define the RH region (in meters) where the "noise value" for the periodogram is computed.
 This is used to compute the peak to noise ratio used in QC.
 - (*this option has been removed*) seekRinex: boolean, whether code looks for RINEX at an archive
+- azlist : pairs of azimuth regions, degrees, as described earlier

 Simple examples for my favorite GPS site [p041](https://spotlight.unavco.org/station-pages/p042/eo/scientistPhoto.jpg)